 The group of 11 men (1 from Algeria and 10 from Syria) started walking in the evening of the 16th of February 2019 from Velika Kladuša to the border of Croatia.
 They crossed the border at night time in Pašin Potok (HR).
 They had to cross a small, tiny brook and during the crossing they saw lights from a car.
 The group ran to the next house they saw and tried to hide from the car.
 The car came closer and turned off the lights and drove slowly towards the house.
 The group was trying to escape but they were too late.
-In the van were 6 to 8 male police officers and one female police officer.
+In the van were around 7 police officers and one female police officer.
 They got quickly out of the van and surrounded the group.
 The police made them to stand against the wall from the house.
 The interviewee described that some of the police officers were totally drunk.

 “We smell that they drank beer.”

 The police started beating them – punching, kicking and during they got beaten up the officers were insulting them as they were shouting “Motherfucker” and “Fuck to Muslim” etc. The only female in the group of police officers the interviewee described as “a crazy woman”.
 She laughed through the whole procedure in a very inappropriate way.
-All the officers were wearing the same uniforms – dark blue, heavy black boots, black gloves with a plastic part over the fist bones and a black hat.
+All the officers were wearing the same uniforms – dark blue, heavy black boots, black gloves with a plastic part over the fist bones and a black hat as stated by the respondent.
 Two of the officers were wearing as well a face covering mask.
 The mask covered though only half of the face, up to the nose.
 The way of beating from those two officers were similar to each other and filled up with more hate.
 The interviewee described: